groundlens-dev/groundlens-dev/README.md

 - **Groundlens** — verifies **what a language model says**, using the geometry of embeddings.
 - **Otwin** — models **how a physical system behaves**, using the geometry of energy (port-Hamiltonian structure) with calibrated uncertainty.

-Both are MIT-licensed, grounded in peer-reviewed research, and built to be auditable rather than impressive.
+Both are MIT-licensed and built to be auditable.

 <br>